 His work in the Coen Brothers' film Inside Llewyn Davis (2013) earned him an award at the 2012 Hamptons International Film Festival as Breakthrough Performer.
 In 2014, he won the prestigious Volpi Cup for Best Actor at the Venice Film Festival for Hungry Hearts (2014).

-Most recently, he played a starring role in Spike Lee's BlacKkKlansman (2018).
-This film earned him his first Golden Globe and Academy Award nominations in the Best Supporting Actor category.
+He played a starring role in Spike Lee's BlacKkKlansman (2018) which earned him his first Golden Globe, BAFTA and Academy Award nominations in the Best Supporting Actor category.

 The following year, he not only played the role of Kylo Ren in Star Wars: The Rise of Skywalker (2019), but he also starred opposite Scarlett Johansson in the Netflix drama film Marriage Story (2019).
 He received his second Golden Globe, Academy Award and BAFTA nominations, this time in the Lead Actor category.

 Adam married his longtime girlfriend, Joanne Tucker on June 22, 2013.
 They were both members of Julliard’s Drama Division’s Group 38.
 He also runs a not-for-profit organization called Arts in the Armed Forces, which enacts theatrical performances for military personnel.
 They have a son together.